newclarityex/botris-battle/content/docs.md

 }
 </pre>

+**If you are unable to make a move within 5 seconds of the request, you will forfeit the round.**
 After the server requests a move, you may place a piece.
 Actions are sent from a client to a server to perform commands, and after every action the player will automatically harddrop.
 <br>
 **An action can be sent to the server using**: